theupdateframework/taps/tap5.md

 In the
 [previous specification](https://github.com/theupdateframework/tuf/blob/70fc8dce367cf09563915afa40cffee524f5b12b/docs/tuf-spec.txt#L766-L776),
 there was no list of URLs associated with each top-level role.
-Instead, the metadata file would be downloaded from one of the mirrors listed in the [map file](tap4.md).
+Instead, the metadata file would be downloaded from one of the URLs listed in the [map file](tap4.md).

 ```Javascript